TeresaNesteby/segment-construct/readme.md

 ## Usage & Development

-To modify construct:
+To modify Construct:

 First, create a unit (a folder): `./create-unit unit-name`.

 A unit sets up **one** aspect of the machine.
 That's why it's called a unit.

-Units have four kind of files (that construct cares about):
+Units (folders) have four kind of files:

+* `deps` - A file which lists the dependencies this unit has on other units.
+* `install.sh` - A shell script which installs the unit.
 * `readme.md` - Describes why this unit is included in construct.
-* `install.sh` - A shell script which installs the unit.
 * `verify-install.sh` - A shell script which exits with zero when the unit is installed.
-* `deps` - A file which lists the dependencies this unit has on other units.

-Run your unit with `install-unit unit-name`.
-Run all units with `construct`.
+**Run your unit with `install-unit unit-name`.
+Run all units with `construct`.**

 For convenience, you can specify which units should run first (instead of just letting construct work it out from the dependency graph) by putting their